-This draft EIS has considered the environmental impacts of the construction phase, and both the short term (Stage 1) and long term operation phases of the proposed airport.
+This EIS has considered the environmental impacts and issues of the construction and operation associated with Stage 1 development.
+While the long term airport development described in the EIS would not be authorised by the Airport Plan, a strategic land assessment of the potential implication has been undertaken to support considerations of the Stage 1 development and long term planning and land use strategies.
 The proposed airport would provide both short and long term benefits in terms of job creation and provision of accessibility to aviation services.
 The airport would also address the long term aviation capacity requirements of the Sydney region.

-29.5.2.
-Precautionary principle
+29.5.2 Precautionary principle